-Students who wish to graduate from the four-year pre-Seminary Course must complete fifteen semester hours beyond Courses 1B and 2B, and must include Courses 5 and 6.
-Those who with admission offer more than two units of Latin may reduce the requirement by three semester hours for every unit taken in the High School.
+Students who wish to graduate from the four-year pre-Seninary Course must complete fifteen semester hours beyond Courses 1 and 2, and must include Course 6.
+Those who with admission offer more than two units of Latin may reduce the requirement by three semester hours for every unit taken in a High School.

-1A and 2A.
-ELEMENTARY LATIN
+1 and 2.
+ELEMENTARY LATIN AND CÆSAR Four hours

-Three hours each

-These courses, running through the year, cover one unit of Latin for entrance to College and are intended for those who have had no Latin in their High School course.
-No credit is granted for Course 1A unless credit has been earned for Course 2A.
-Collar and Daniell's First Year Latin.
+These courses, running through the year, cover the first two units for entrance to College, and are intended for those who have taken no Latin in their High School course.
+Four hours credit each semester.